 Removing All Elements from a C++ Map Using empty and erase Function

-Let us take an example to illustrate how to remove all elements from a map using the empty and erase functions in C++.
+Let's consider a scenario to demonstrate the process of eliminating all elements from a map by employing the empty and erase functions in C++.

 Example